 Audrey resides on the traditional unceded territory of the Algonquin Anishnaabeg People, colonially known as Gatineau, Québec.

-Hayley Moody – Researcher (She/Her)
+Hayley – Researcher (She/Her)

 Hayley joined the Canadian Centre for Safer Communities in 2024 and supports research on Community Safety and Well-Being (CSWB) plans across Canada.
 Their professional journey reflects a balance of frontline support work with survivors of violence, individuals experiencing addiction, and 2SLGBTQ+ youth, alongside roles advocating for systemic change.
 She holds an MA in Social Justice & Community Engagement and has been involved in numerous academic and community-based research projects centering community-led responses to safety and wellbeing.